Roger West (Florida politician)

 Roger West (born January 13, 1936) is an American politician.
 He served as a Democratic member for the 18th district of the Florida House of Representatives.

 Life and career

 West was born in Denver, Colorado.
 He attended Jacksonville University.

 In 1968, West was elected to represent the 18th district of the Florida House of Representatives, succeeding Dan Scarborough.
-He served until 1970, when he was succeeded by Hugh J. Grainger Jr.
+He served until 1970, when he was succeeded by Hugh Grainger.